-Article 5 of the Regulations of the Board of Directors includes among the Board's powers that of approval of risk control and management policy and regular monitoring of internal information and control systems.
+Article 5 of the Regulations of the Board of Directors of Técnicas Reunidas, S.A. (the "Company" or "Técnicas Reunidas") includes among the Board's powers that of approval of risk control and management policy and regular monitoring of internal information and control systems; of which is that the Board of Directors is ultimately responsible for the existence of an adequate and effective internal control of financial reporting ("ICFR").

 The Audit Committee, in accordance with article 13 of the Regulations of the Board of Directors, shall carry out the functions of supervision of the efficiency of internal control systems and of risk management systems.
-It also supervises the process of preparation and presentation and the integrity of the financial information reviewing the Group's internal control systems and checking the suitability and integrity of the these.
+It also supervises the process of preparation and presentation and the integrity of the financial information reviewing the Group's internal control systems and checking the suitability and integrity of these.
 It is to have the assistance of internal and external auditors for the carrying out of these functions.

-Senior management, by way of Financial Management, is responsible for the implementation of internal control systems for financial information which ensure the correctness, reliability, sufficiency and clarity of the individual and consolidated financial statements contained in public reports.
+Senior management, by way of Financial Management, is responsible for the implementation of ICFR, that aims to control the preparation of individual and consolidated financial statements contained in public reports and its correctness, reliability, sufficiency and clarity.

-2. Whether the following elements exist particularly as regards the process of preparation of financial information:

-a) Departments and / or mechanisms responsible: (i) for the design and review of the organisational structure; (ii) for clearly defining lines of responsibility and authority, with a suitable distribution of tasks and functions; and (iii) for there being adequate procedures for them to be correctly distributed in the entity, in particular as regards the process of preparation of financial information.
+- 2. Whether the following elements exist particularly as regards the process of preparation of financial information: - a) Departments and / or mechanisms responsible: (i) for the design and review of the organisational structure; (ii) for clearly defining lines of responsibility and authority, with a suitable distribution of tasks and functions; and (iii) for there being adequate procedures for them to be correctly distributed in the entity, in particular as regards the process of preparation of financial information.